OAS

 Produced By: Grace Gierach

-Click on the image above to download the lesson.
-This lesson will open in a Google Drive folder instead of a zipped file.
+Click on the image above to open the lesson.
+It will open as a Google Doc.

 Description: This lesson is designed as a template for a project focused on exploring dark sky parks in America and around the world.
 This lesson may be used to enrich instruction in a variety of subjects including Science, Mathematics, English Language Arts, and Social Studies.
 The content presented in this lesson was selected as an illustrative example of how all subjects are used to understand a particular issue that impacts communities differently around the world and in Oklahoma.